Reporters cleared in Thai navy defamation case

 "The news presented by Reuters news agency does not appear to be false or constitute to causing panic or affecting national security," he said.

-Reuters had not been charged, company spokesman David Crundwell said on Tuesday.
+Reuters has not been charged, company spokesman David Crundwell said on Tuesday.

 "We are pleased at the court's verdict in the case today as Reuters wholeheartedly supports the principles of a free press, and the imperative of journalists across the world to publish independent and reliable news," Crundwell said in an emailed response to questions.